 Important: Users who have 2-Step Verification enabled can use only a recovery email address to reset their password.

 - To set up recovery information for users in the Admin console, go to Add recovery information for admins and users.

-From the Admin console Home page, go to SecurityAccount recovery.
+In the Admin console, go to Menu SecurityAuthenticationAccount recovery.

 Click User account recovery.

 Click Allow users and non-super admins to recover their account.
 This setting won't apply if your organization uses single sign-on (SSO) with a third-party identity provider or Password Sync.

 Click Save.
 If you configured an organizational unit or group, you might be able to either Inherit or Override a parent organizational unit, or Unset a group.

 Important: Immediately remove a user's recovery information either when they leave your organization or if their account might be hijacked (see below).